ElPaisano/ipfs-docs/README.md

 You can return to the [Project set-up](#project-set-up) section above and continue with the steps.
 You can also check [this issue in the Webpack GitHub repository](https://github.com/webpack/webpack/issues/14532) for more information about this error.

-## Contribute to documentation
+## Contribute to documentATION

 We would **love ❤️ your help** to improve existing items or make new ones even better!
 [We also have bounties available](https://github.com/ipfs/devgrants/projects/1)!

-### Issues
+### sssues

-If you find something wrong within this repository, please raise an issue [here →](https://github.com/ipfs/ipfs-docs/issues).
+f you find something wrong within this repository, please raise an issue [here →](https://github.com/ipfs/ipfs-docs/issues).
 Unless the issue is urgent, updates will be batch-merged into `main` on Tuesdays or Thursdays.

-### Bounties
+### bounties

 You can earn the undying love of the IPFS community, _and_ get rewarded by closing an issue containing the [`bounty` tag](https://github.com/ipfs/ipfs-docs/issues?q=is%3Aopen+is%3Aissue+label%3Abounty).
 Submissions must be production-ready and meet all the specifications listed on the issue page.
 To get started, check out the [current list of open bounties →](https://github.com/ipfs/devgrants/projects/1).